iftikharalinaeem/tawwer_forum/login/readme.md

 1. Uh, mysqli and PHP 5.3 or something.
 2. A suppressed urge to puke at terrible code.

-That's pretty much it. _So_ sorry.
+That's pretty much it. _So_ terribly sorry.